-UPDATE 1-Nigeria banks trying to stabilise 9mobile ahead of sale, FBN says
+UPDATE 2-Nigeria banks trying to stabilise 9mobile ahead of sale, FBN says

 GT Bank with $138 million in outstanding loans to 9mobile and Access Bank with $131 million are among the most exposed.

 The telecoms group has asked Citigroup and Standard Bank to find an investor to buy into the firm and three companies have shown interest, a banking source close to the deal said.

-(Reporting by Oludare Mayowa; Writing by Chijioke Ohuocha and Ulf Laessing; Editing by Adrian Croft)
+Adeduntan said First Bank is committed to cleaning up its loan book and will be focusing on the recovery of non-performing loans.

+He noted that the bank is expected to recover and write back about 20 billion naira from its non-performing loans by the end of the 2017 financial year.